ItsiW/VILF/places/hana-noodle-station.md

 I got noodles and dumplings and they put the lid on the dumplings and by the time both dishes were ready, they were soggy as shit.
 The real tragedy is how good they taste, and they gotta go and throw that all away.

 Now the **noodles**.
 Great noodles.
 They hand-pull them there.
 Great texture, really good stuff.
 The veggie soup was in salty water territory unfortunately.
 And the stir fried versions I went back for didn't have much flavour either, but they were pretty satisfying.
 They have this "bean meat" which is like compacted tofu skin, that's pretty good.
 I'll try a few other things there like the sesame noodles and see how that goes down.

+A theoretically great place let down by poor execution.